Table of Contents

 The English language is a beast.
 You cannot learn it in a day (unless you’re extremely smart and have an eidetic memory).
 But you have to start somewhere.
 Here are my 3 tips on how to start learning English-

-- Learn by imitation.
-That’s right, I’m asking you to copy.
-Watch a movie (like Kill Your Darlings), start reading a short novel (Cat O’ Nine Tails by Jeffery Archer), and sift through news articles (on The New York Times).
+- Learn by imitation: That’s right, I’m asking you to copy.
+Watch a movie (like Kill Your Darlings), start reading a short novel (Cat O’ Nine Tails by Jeffery Archer), and sift through news articles (in The New York Times).
 Imitate them.
 Find out the meanings of the words and the phrases you learn.

-- Test and practice.
-Go back and find more blogs with English grammar MCQs.
+- Test and practice: Go back and find more blogs with English grammar MCQs.
 Test your knowledge, see where you stand, and continue practicing.
-In a while, you will have acquired the basic knowledge of the English language.
+You will have acquired the basic knowledge of the English language.

 - English is an ever-changing language.